 Bulgogi, a classic Korean grilled beef, is so easy to make and fun to eat with friends and family.
-Tender pieces of caramelized beef with crunchy sweet vegetables, this flavorful grilled meat needs to make an appearance on your summertime dinner soon!
+Tender pieces of caramelized beef with crunchy sweet vegetables, this flavorful BBQ meat needs to make an appearance on your summertime dinner soon!
 You can grill on a barbecue or on a stove-top griddle.

-When the marinated meat hit the sizzling skillet, you can immediately smell the tantalizingly sweet & smoky aroma fills the hot summer air.
-If you love your grilled meat with big bold flavors, you will have to give this Bulgogi recipe a try!
+When the marinated meat hit the sizzling skillet, you can immediately smell the tantalizingly sweet & smoky aroma filling the hot summer air.
+Love your grilled meat with big bold flavors?
+You will have to give this Beef Bulgogi recipe a try!

 What is Bulgogi?